gardener/gardener-extension-provider-alicloud/docs/usage/bring-your-own-infrastructure.md

 ## Prerequisites

+> [!WARNING]
+> Verify all resource IDs carefully before creating the shoot.
+The VSwitch ID, Security Group ID, and VPC ID are validated at reconcile time, not at creation time.
+If a wrong ID is provided and the zone is already referenced by a worker pool, the `workersVSwitchID` field becomes immutable and cannot be corrected without deleting and recreating the shoot.
+Ensure every ID is correct, belongs to the right VPC, and is in the right availability zone before submitting the shoot manifest.

 ### 1. VPC

 Use an existing VPC or create one.
 Note its ID — you will need it in the shoot's `infrastructureConfig`.